 Translations differ considerably in the way verse 19 is rendered, with some preserving the basic word order of the Greek text and others changing the word order and adding interpretive elements.
 Numerous translators have chosen to make the reference to “salvation” to mean being set free.
 The following are examples of various renderings of the concluding part of verse 18 and verse 19: “Indeed I shall continue to rejoice, for I know that this will result in deliverance for me through your prayers and support from the Spirit of Jesus Christ.”
 (NAB) “Yes, and I will continue to rejoice, for I know that through your prayers and the help of the Spirit of Jesus Christ this will turn out for my deliverance.”
 (NRSV) “Yes, and I will continue to rejoice, for I know that through your prayers and the help given by the Spirit of Jesus Christ, what has happened to me will turn out for my deliverance.”
 (NIV) “And I will continue to be happy, because I know that by means of your prayers and the help which comes from the Spirit of Jesus Christ I shall be set free.”
 (GNT, Second Edition) “So I am happy, and I will continue to be happy.
 Because you are praying for me and the Spirit of Jesus Christ is helping me, I know this trouble will bring my freedom.”
 (NCV) “And I will continue to rejoice.
 For I know that as you pray for me and as the Spirit of Jesus Christ helps me, this will all turn out for my deliverance.”
 (NLT)

 The introductory phrases starting with “if” (eí) contain the motivation for the Philippians to complete Paul’s joy.
 If as a result of their being disciples of God’s Son encouragement in Christ (the kind of encouragement stemming from being at one with Christ as members of his body), consolation prompted by love, “sharing of [the] spirit” (benefiting from the influence of God’s spirit and manifesting its fruit), affection (see 1:8), and compassion exist, then the Philippians should complete Paul’s joy.
 They would be doing so when being of the “same mind” (the same Christlike disposition), having “the same love” (the self-sacrificing love God’s Son exemplified), being “united of soul” (acting unitedly as one person), and thinking “the one thing” (tó hén; other manuscripts read tó autó [“the same thing”]), being in agreement, or living in harmony.
-(2:1, 2)
+(2:1, 2; see the Notes section.)

 In their dealings with one another, they were to avoid contentiousness, selfish ambition, or a quarrelsome disposition and vain conceit.
 They should instead humbly consider others as better than themselves.
 Such a modest estimation of themselves would enable them to appreciate the good qualities of fellow believers, be willing to serve them, and look out for their interests instead of just focusing on personal concerns.
 (2:3, 4)